On this page:

 The Bachelor of Science in Statistics features required courses in mathematics (calculus, linear algebra) and in statistics (applied statistics, theory of statistics, statistical methods).
 Advanced electives in statistics or mathematics are selected from an extensive menu of choices (e.g., experimental design for students interested in the "real-world" use of statistics, or real variables for those preparing for graduate study in theoretical statistics).
 In addition, students take several courses in a discipline in which statistics can be applied; biology, engineering, management, and psychology are just some of the many possibilities.

-View Bachelor of Science in Statistics program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Science in Statistics program information, degree requirements, and graduation planning strategy in the Academic Catalog.